-The silent stillness of late night surroundings finds me solitary and drinking a glass of red wine with a side dish of cheese and olives.
-It is a usual place for me on a late night Monday night these days listening to late night music like Pink Floyd’s Ummagumma.
-What a weird collaboration of soundscapes and mental landscapes it is and yet, it was through this experimentation and willingness to go “out there” (and, incidentally, “in there”) that led them to great albums like Dark Side of the Moon and Wish You Were Here. .
-The willingness to walk the edge, push the boundaries, leads us to find the new.
+I was listening earlier to Pink Floyd’s Ummagumma.
+What a weird collaboration of soundscapes and mental landscapes it is and yet, it was through this experimentation and willingness to go “out there” (and, incidentally, “in there”) that led them to great albums like Dark Side of the Moon and Wish You Were Here.
+The willingness to walk the creative edge and push our boundaries can lead us to find new voices and ideas.
 In this world of the reinvented, the borrowed, the done time and again, it is that newness that stands the test of time.

 What is the story?

-Well, it began in a little town called Milford in CT… but whatever, that’s not the story- that is a story… one of many that I have lived.
+Well, it began in a little town called Milford in CT… but whatever, that’s not THE story- that is A story… one of many that I have lived.
 How long has this story gone on and how many forms has it taken?
 It’s like this great concert- every song that passes is another lifetime.
-There are tragic songs and there are fuck-yeah-pump–your-fist-in-the-air songs.
+There are tragic songs and there are pump–your-fist-in-the-air songs.
 There are songs that seems like they just aren’t going anywhere at all and then all of a sudden peak and crescedo and you wonder what you were doing all that time in between.
 I do sometimes…

 Each song… maybe we get something out of it, maybe we don’t.
 Each lifetime is the same but in this analogy, our own minds are the band.
 They are the guitarists and drummers and bassists and keyboardists and maybe the accordions, fiddles, violins, hand claps and triangle players as well.
 They are the whole orchestra.
 And we, our own consciousnesses are the conductors, the song writers, the visionaries at the helm.